ModelHunter.AI

 Introduction

 Google's Nano Banana 2 is built for one clear goal: make high-quality AI image generation and editing faster, easier to access, and more practical for everyday use.
-Positioned as the efficient counterpart to the higher-end Nano Banana Pro, it brings together strong prompt understanding, image editing flexibility, better text rendering, and scalable output quality in a Flash-tier model that feels much more production-friendly.
+Positioned as the efficient counterpart to Nano Banana Pro, it brings together strong prompt understanding, image editing flexibility, better text rendering, and scalable output quality in a Flash-tier model that feels production-friendly.

 In other words, Nano Banana 2 is designed for teams that need to create more, test more, and ship faster.